7 Options To Consider If You're Struggling To Pay For Childcare

 Many non-profit groups offer child care that won’t leave you scrambling for help with consistently paying for childcare.
 These non-profit groups include local churches, the YMCA, and community centers around you.
 Non-profits get federal and state tax money to offset costs or to offer "grants" to working parents who are on limited incomes.
 So you could still give your child adequate childcare without having to stress yourself out.

-7. Use Registration Loans To Help
+7. Use Registration Loans For Immediate Childcare Expenses

 Note: The content provided in this article is only for informational purposes, and you should contact your financial advisor about your specific financial situation.